Klingebeil/homepage/wiki/Artificial Intelligence/gpt-for-research.md

 **Caution**{: .label .color-red} *GPT* will still make mistakes and most likely miss arguments you might find especially important.
 Always edit, never copy.

+## Simplify

+`Simplify this text`

+`Explain this text to me as if I am [number] years old`

+You can ask *GPT* to break down a more complex paragraph from a paper you have trouble understanding.
+In my experience it works roughly 90% of the time.
+It‘s definitely not perfect but may help in cutting through dense writing.

+**Caution**{: .label .color-red} *GPT* may appear smart but isn‘t able to actually understand the writing.
+Nuance and arguments might get lost in translation.

 # Writing

 ## Simplify